gregnazario/aptos-book/src/tools/aptos-cli/installation/intro.md

 ## Installation

-Depending on the platform, there are different easy to install approaches.
+Depending on the platform, there are different easy installation approaches.

 * [macOS](macOS.md)
 * [Linux](linux.md)